-- 1. A candidate who has: - A. satisfied the Committee of Examiners in the assessment for the programme; and - B. submitted a thesis of up to 80,000 words or, within a programme approved by the Dean, the equivalent and appropriate alternative assessment OR submitted an approved portfolio of published work; and - C. satisfied the fee requirements, - shall be awarded the degree of PhD. - 2.
-For the purpose of these regulations PhD is understood to include both DLang and DEng/EngD when DLang or DEng/EngD is not explicitly stated.
+- 1. A candidate who has: - A. satisfied the examining committee in the assessment for the programme; and - B. submitted a thesis of up to 80,000 words or, within a programme approved by the Assistant Vice-Principal (Provost), the equivalent and appropriate alternative assessment OR submitted an approved portfolio of published work; and - C. satisfied the fee requirements, shall be awarded the degree of PhD.

+2. For the purpose of these regulations PhD is understood to include both DLang and DEng/EngD when DLang or DEng/EngD is not explicitly stated.

 IV.
-Admission to all Postgraduate Research Degrees
+Admission to all postgraduate research degrees